-In September 2002, Mr. Netter sought a meeting with the Company's senior management, while the Investcorp acquisition proposal with the participation of management was pending, but his request was not honored.
-On October 4, 2002, Mr. Netter sent a letter to the Company for distribution to its board.
+In September 2002, Mr. Netter sought a meeting with the Company's senior management, while the Investcorp acquisition proposal with the participation of senior management was pending, but his request was not honored.
+On October 4, 2002, Mr. Netter sent a letter to the Company for distribution to the board's independent directors.
 In the letter, Mr. Netter voiced concerns about the Company's sale process based upon the complaint in the Texas class action litigation referred to above.
-Mr. Netter's believed that the sale process had been slanted in favor of senior management participation, as described above under "Dolphin's Reasons For Seeking Board Representation."
-Mr. Levy, in his capacity as chairman of the special committee, responded to Mr. Netter by letter dated October 9, 2002, in which he stated that the members of the special committee were aware of their fiduciary obligations and had fulfilled and would continue to fulfil those obligations.
+Mr. Netter believed that the sale process had been "slanted" in favor of senior management participation, as described above under "Dolphin's Reasons For Seeking Board Representation."
+Mr. Levy, in his capacity as Chairman of the special committee, responded to Mr. Netter by letter dated October 9, 2002, in which he stated that the members of the special committee were aware of their fiduciary obligations "and had fulfilled and would continue to fulfil those obligations."
 Mr. Netter responded to Mr. Levy by letter dated October 22, 2002 and in a subsequent telephone conversation.
-Mr. Netter told Mr. Levy that he found Mr. Levy's statements difficult to justify on the basis of publicly available information.
-On October 24, 2002, Investcorp requested, and the special committee subsequently agreed, to terminate the then pending merger agreement between an Investcorp affiliate and the Company citing "continuous adverse conditions in the debt financing market," according to a press release issued by the Company on the same day.
+In Mr. Netter's letter and conversation, he told Mr. Levy that he found Mr. Levy's statements difficult to justify on the basis of publicly available information.
+On October 24, 2002, Investcorp requested, and the special committee subsequently agreed, to terminate the then pending merger agreement between an Investcorp affiliate and the Company citing "continuous adverse conditions in the debt financing market," according to a press release issued by the Company on the following day.

 On December 5, 2002, the Company held its earnings call for the third quarter of fiscal 2002.
-The Company reported a 3.5% decline in comparable store sales, and management acknowledged a disappointing quarter.
+The Company reported a 3.5% decline in comparable store sales and a 27.3% drop in diluted earnings per share for the quarter, and management acknowledged a disappointing quarter.
 The Company provided guidance on diluted earnings per share for fiscal 2003 of \$0.77 to \$0.85.
-In response to an investor question, management said that the special committee continued in existence but was inactive.
+In response to an investor question, management said that the special committee continued to remain in place but was inactive.

-On January 27, 2003, Mr. Netter and Brett Buckley, a vice president of Dolphin Holding Corporation, on their own toured the Company's facilities in Dallas.
+On January 27, 2003, Mr. Netter and Brett Buckley, a Vice President of Dolphin Holding Corporation, on their own toured the Company's facilities in Dallas.
 The following day, Mr. Netter and Mr. Buckley met with William C. Hammett, Jr., the Company's chief financial officer, at the Company's headquarters in Dallas.
-Although the Dolphin representatives had been told that at least one of the co-chief executive officers would be present, neither was available to attend the meeting.
-In the meeting with Mr. Hammett, the parties discussed the Company's historical results, the Company's previously announced guidance, the Company's general business model and the actions of senior management during the course of the

-Company's sale process.
+Although the Dolphin representatives had been told that at least one of the Co-Chief Executive Officers would be present, neither was available to attend the meeting.
+In the meeting with Mr. Hammett, the parties discussed the Company's historical results, the Company's previously announced guidance, the Company's general business model and the actions of senior management who were directors during the course of the Company's sale process.
 On February 11, 2003, Mr. Buckley had a follow-on telephone conversation with Mr. Hammett to discuss these same subjects.

 On March 3, 2003, Dolphin sent a letter to the Company's board of directors stating that it intended to nominate a slate of three independent directors at the Company's 2003 annual meeting.
-The letter, which was filed with Dolphin's Statement on Schedule 13D on that day, made many of the same points set forth above under "Dolphin's Reasons For Seeking Board Representation."
-On March 5, 2003, the Company issued a press release describing corporate governance initiatives that its board had adopted on the previous day.
+The letter, which was filed with Dolphin's Statement on Schedule 13D on that day, also made many of the same points set forth above under "Dolphin's Reasons For Seeking Board Representation."
+On March 5, 2003, the Company issued a press release describing "planned corporate governance initiatives" that its board had adopted on the previous day.